-This month, Arts & Sciences faculty have been awarded grants from institutions including NASA and the National Geographic Society.
+This month, Arts & Sciences researchers were awarded grants from organizations including NASA and the U.S. Department of Energy.

 Did we miss something?
 Let us know.